New Client Special $120 for 4 hours of organizing

-* GMO uses: All grain crops, soybeans, fruits and veggies, peanuts, sugarcane, plantation coffee, tobacco, cotton, linen, and so on.
+* GMO USES: All grain crops, soybeans, fruits and veggies, peanuts, sugarcane, plantation coffee, tobacco, cotton, linen, and so forth.

 * GMO soy found in most infant formulas.

-* High fructose corn syrup, the most frequently used, and often the main ingredient in processed foods; makes unhealthy food taste good; adds calories.
+* High fructose corn syrup, the most frequent, and often the main ingredient in processed foods; makes unhealthy food taste good; adds calories.

 * Artificial flavor chemicals designed exclusively for each product.